clinical-meteor/cookbook/cookbook/dependencies.md

 createStoryJS = function (){ ... }
 ````

-Note:  I'm being judgemental here, and saying certain approaches are 'good' and 'bad', which implies certain ways of coding things.
+Note:  The Meteor Cookbook is being judgemental here, and saying certain approaches are 'good' and 'bad', which implies certain ways of coding things.
 If you're used to using ``private`` and ``public`` keywords, you'll note that the ``var`` keyword acts like ``private``, and can be useful for encapsulation and preventing internal variables from being shared with outside scopes.
 That's a good thing.
 Proper encapsulation and scoping should be encouraged.
 But for people debugging applications and trying to integrate 3rd party libraries, the default usage of the ``var`` keyword breaks a lot of things, and the bottom line is that they generally need to bring some of the private variables into a more global context.